swimlane/techpubs-knowledgecenter/docs/turbine_ug/Content/turbine-canvas/orchestration/canvas-record-event-triggers.rst

 |image1|

 #.
 Click **Configure** to open the **Edit Condition** window which
-   allows you to create a condition for you flow.
+   allows you to create a condition for your flow.

 #.
 Click **CREATE YOUR FIRST CONDITION** select the property type from
    the **Record Event Trigger**.